 - 1. Open to 4-H members enrolled in Goat Project. - 2.
 Goat AND exhibitor should be in costume. - 3.
-Exhibitor must present a description card to the announcer as they enter the ring.
+Exhibitor must present a description card to the announcer as they enter the ring. - 4.
+Goats in costume class MUST go through Monday night check-in.

-GO 169 - Create-a-Costume - anything goes!
+GO 169 - Create-a-Costume - anything goes